secretstartups/handbook/ceo/chief-of-staff-team/index.html.md

 ## Team Mission
-Compliment the CEO through being the cross-functional linchpin for GitLab when it comes to strategy and operations.
+Complement the CEO through being the cross-functional linchpin for GitLab when it comes to strategy and operations.

 ## Quick Links and Fun Facts
 * [Chief of Staff Job Family](/job-families/chief-executive-officer/chief-of-staff/)